KrishnenduGhorui/MyProject_AI_in_TechSupportTeam/README.md

 **Goal** - Making process automatic in Tech Support team by developing an automatic system with ML/DL models that can manage ticket/case raised by users for getting support, without any human intervention.
 System will assign ticket to the corresponding responsible team, set the correct Label by processing text Summary and Description mentioned in the ticket by NLP and ML/DL algorithm.This will results support team’s function automatic, faster and error less and need of less man resource, ultimately saving cost.

+System also predicts the correct resolution time that should be for a ticket, if team takes much more time than predicted time to resolve, notification will be sent to management.

 **Responsibilities** -

 * Collected data of resolved tickets from **atlassian Jira tool**’s service desk used for project work.